 Not all patients and not all conditions can be treated via a minimally invasive approach.
 Your surgeon at the Texas Spine & Neurosurgery Center will discuss your condition with you at the time of your consultation and inform you if surgery is appropriate at all.
 If surgery is appropriate, he will discuss whether a minimally invasive technique may be an option.

-Spine and brain specialists Dr. Bindal, Dr. Park, and Dr. Wang are equipped with the latest technology and advanced neurosurgical techniques so you can get back to work and back to enjoying your life.
+Spine and brain specialist Dr. Bindal is a minimally invasive spine surgeon that is equipped with the latest technology and advanced neurosurgical techniques so you can get back to work and back to enjoying your life.

 Check out our infographic to learn more about the Benefits of Minimally Invasive Spine Surgery!